GE Dash 8 Series: Dash 8-32C (C32-8)

+Dash 8-30C (C30-8)

+This locomotive was one of the unique models in the Dash 8 Series.
+Only 15 of the model were built, in 1990.
+All of them were delivered to Australian National and built by UGL Rail.

 Dash 8-39C (C39-8)

 Between 1984 and 1987, a total of 161 examples of this model were produced for two North American railroads: Norfolk Southern and Conrail.

 An initial batch of 114 of the standard version of this model was built for Norfolk Southern, which then ordered a batch of 25 examples of the C39-8E (Enhanced) model, with a carbody similar to that of the C40-8.

 Conrail ordered 22 of the standard version.
 After the Conrail split in 1999, 13 units of this order went to Norfolk Southern and the remaining 9 units went to CSX.